-The financial report and committee's responsibility
+The financial report and Board's responsibility

-The financial report comprises the statement of financial position, statement of financial performance, statement of cash flows, accompanying notes to the financial statements, and the statement by the Registrar for Chiropractors Registration Board of Western Australia (the association), for the year ended 30 June 2004.
+The financial report comprises the Statement of Financial Performance, Statement of Financial Position, Statement of Cash Flows and Accompanying Notes to the Financial Statements for The Chiropractors Registration Board of Western Australia (the Board) for the year ended 30 June 2005.

-The Registrar of the association is responsible for the preparation and true and fair presentation of the financial report in accordance with the Chiropractors Act ("the Act").
+The Registrar of the Board is responsible for the preparation and fair presentation of the financial report in accordance with the Chiropractors Act 1964.
 This includes responsibility for the maintenance of adequate accounting records and internal controls that are designed to prevent and detect fraud and error, and for the accounting policies and accounting estimates inherent in the financial report.